Non-renewable resource: Economic models

-In economics, a non-renewable resource is defined as goods, where greater consumption today implies less consumption tomorrow.
-David Ricardo in his early works analysed the pricing of exhaustible resources, where he argued that the price of a mineral resource should increase over time.
+In economics, a non-renewable resource is defined as goods whose greater consumption today implies less consumption tomorrow.
+David Ricardo in his early works analysed the pricing of exhaustible resources, and argued that the price of a mineral resource should increase over time.
 He argued that the spot price is always determined by the mine with the highest cost of extraction, and mine owners with lower extraction costs benefit from a differential rent.
 The first model is defined by Hotelling's rule, which is a 1931 economic model of non-renewable resource management by Harold Hotelling.
 It shows that efficient exploitation of a nonrenewable and nonaugmentable resource would, under otherwise stable conditions, lead to a depletion of the resource.
-The rule states that this would lead to a net price or "Hotelling rent" for it that rose annually at a rate equal to the rate of interest, reflecting the increasing scarcity of the resources.
-The Hartwick's rule provides an important result about the sustainability of welfare in an economy that uses non-renewable source.
+The rule states that this would lead to a net price or "Hotelling rent" for it that rises annually at a rate equal to the rate of interest, reflecting the increasing scarcity of the resources.
+The Hartwick's rule provides an important result about the sustainability of welfare in an economy that uses non-renewable resources.